dexon-foundation-unofficial-mirror/dekusan/app/scripts/controllers/transactions/README.md

 # Transaction Controller

-Transaction Controller is an aggregate of sub-controllers and trackers exposed to the MetaMask controller.
+Transaction Controller is an aggregate of sub-controllers and trackers exposed to the DekuSan controller.

 - txStateManager
     responsible for the state of a transaction and